 This is the most common route to adoption.

 A child is only placed in care when there are serious safeguarding concerns linked to neglect or physical, emotional or sexual abuse.

 Their birth parents may also be struggling with drug and alcohol abuse, mental health difficulties or domestic abuse.

 Short-term foster carers will look after the child while the court explores whether another member of the birth family could care for them.

 We only we start looking for an adoption match when it is clear no-one in the birth family can take on that responsibility.

 For more information please contact us.

-If you are interested in fostering to adopt please contact us.
+If you are interested in step parent and partner adoption please contact us.